MiRo1310/ioBroker.telegram-menu/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

 ### **WORK IN PROGRESS**

+-   Fix: Error setState "value.includes is not a function"
 -   #144 Add new feature in setState: Now it is possible to set a static Value with a dynamic Value from id

 ### 1.7.0 (2024-05-11)

 -   Switched to typescript

 ### 1.6.3 (2024-02-27)